Birthday Cake Roll

 - Peanut Butter Cup Cake Roll – with a full video on how to make one.

-Plus, I’ll be posting a video on Facebook later today for this cake, and I’ll add it below.
+Plus, I’ll be posting a video on Facebook later today for this birthday cake roll, to show you what an easy cake recipe this is.

-Here are some tips and tricks for this recipe:
+Here are some tips and tricks for making this birthday cake roll recipe:

 - You’ll notice that the sprinkles sunk to the bottom of the cake.
 That’s going to happen if you stir them in (gravity and all that).
 To combat this problem, add some more when your batter is in your pan.